You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

 Double click on Time Machine.

-The first Time Machine screen you’ll see will have a slider button.
-Or A check box under the Time Machine logo.
+The first Time Machine screen you’ll see will have a check box under the Time Machine logo.
 By the text ‘Backup Automatically’.
 For now, leave this box unchecked.
 Until you’ve set up Time Machine.

-Once you’ve turned Time Machine on then check the box to show Time Machine in the menu bar at the top of your desktop.
+Look at the bottom of the pop up window.
+Put a check in the box to show Time Machine in the menu bar at the top of your desktop.

 Then click ‘Select Disk’.